 Community Change Collaboratives bring together people from a variety of sectors — public, private, nonprofit, foundation and education — to generate innovative and real-world solutions to challenges that affect a wide cross-section of our communities.
 United Way leads these initiatives with the goal of providing the greatest impact with measurable results.
 We cannot do this alone: our partners represent a multitude of community stakeholders, and we actively seek funding partners to invest along with us to make these collaborations possible.
 These are our signature community impact initiatives.

-Alliance for Access and Assets: Building Financial Power Together
+The Alliance for Access and Assets: Building Financial Power Together

 College Emergency Financial Assistance Coalition